spec-validator/validator/IDEAS.md

-The main sentiment of the toolkit is that if it is impossible to deduce validation logic from TypeScript type definitions (since theose are stripped upon transpiling) the reverse has process has to be conducted.
+The main sentiment of the toolkit is that if it is impossible to deduce validation logic from TypeScript type definitions (since theose are stripped upon transpiling) the reverse process has to be conducted.
 I.e. deduce TypeScript types from the validation logic.

 Another sentiment is that any sort of code generation results of which are